Do you remember what it felt like cashing that first paycheck from your first job? What did you spend it on?

 How to Correct Lifestyle Inflation

 First, take a look at your spending.
-You can do this manually by looking at your bank account and tracking it in a spreadsheet, or using a free budgeting app like Personal Capital.
+You can do this manually by looking at your bank account and tracking it in a spreadsheet, or using a free budgeting app like Mint.
 Once you see the amount of money going on compared to what’s coming in, create a budget.
 With a set budget, you can see where you need to cut back.

 It might feel like you have a lot more money when you get bumped up to that next salary range, but instead of spending it on a nicer car or more luxurious apartment, it’s best to live within the same means you’ve been living at and use your newfound money in a productive way.

 Besides, putting your money toward a savings goal, retirement or becoming debt-free will feel much more fulfilling than any new car or fancy purse in the long run.